Back to Guides

-Bill 60: What Actually Changed for Ontario Landlords
+Bill 60: What It Will Change for Ontario Landlords

 On November 24, 2025, the Ontario legislature passed Bill 60 - the most significant overhaul to landlord-tenant procedures in years.
-Here is what it means for your rental properties.
+Most of its Residential Tenancies Act changes are not yet in force.
+Here is what it will mean for your rental properties once proclaimed.

 The Quick Version

-Bill 60 rewrites the rulebook on how eviction proceedings work in Ontario.
+Bill 60 is set to rewrite the rulebook on how eviction proceedings work in Ontario.
 The changes tilt toward landlords - shorter timelines, stricter hearing procedures, and fewer ways for tenants to delay proceedings.
 Whether you think that is fair depends on which side of the lease you are standing on.

 For landlords who have spent months (sometimes over a year) waiting for LTB hearings while tenants accumulated arrears they would never be able to repay, these reforms address real frustrations.
 For tenant advocates, they raise concerns about housing stability.
 Both perspectives have merit, but this guide focuses on what you, as a landlord, need to understand and do differently.